-Contrast the relaxing, static feel of a still photo against the high-pace, frenetic movement of video footage, and you’ve created upping the interest factor, making your final production far more dynamic.
+Contrast the relaxing, static feel of a still photo against the high-paced, frenetic movement of video, and you’ve significantly upped the interest factor, making your final production far more dynamic.
 Grab your gimbal for sporting events, outdoor activities, or memorable home videos.

 3. Walk And Talks

 Gimbals really shine for creating stable footage while shooting a moving subject.
 You’ll get the best possible outcome if your subject is in the middle of your camera’s frame as viewer’s eyes typically go directly to that position.

 You’ll also get the greatest stability.
 This ability to track your subject mimics the effect you’d get with a steady cam, minus the hefty price tag and steep learning curve.
 There’s nothing that brands a video as low-quality more than a shaky video.
 It’s so terribly distracting that it’s basically unwatchable (hope that’s really a word).